 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-- Most traditional car insurance companies will not insure Ferraris, but your vehicle may qualify for sports car insurance, luxury car insurance or classic car insurance.
+- Several traditional car insurance companies will not insure Ferraris, but specialty car insurance such as sports car insurance, luxury car insurance or classic car insurance may be available.

 Car insurance for Ferraris